 Overseas Student Health Cover (OSHC)

 OSHC Overseas Student Health Cover (OSHC) provides health cover for international students.
-It covers the cost for visits to the doctor, some hospital treatment, ambulance services and a small number of prescriptions.
+It helps to pay for visits to the doctor, some hospital treatments, ambulance services and some prescriptions.
 It is a mandatory condition of your Visa, and needs to cover the whole period of your stay.

 OSHC will ‘bulk bill’ (direct bill) your doctor at many clinics, which means the OSHC will directly pay the doctor for the appointment.
 Depending on the doctor, you may have to pay a ‘gap fee’ (extra money to the doctor, so ask in advance if they bulk bill.
 The University Health Services in the Wentworth Building (level 3) will bulk bill students with Allianz OSHC, however students with other OSHC accounts will need to pay the consultation fee (starts at $38.20), then claim the cost back from their insurance.
 They do not charge a ‘gap fee’.

 Please be aware that legitimate doctors in Australia do not use booking services or agents, and do not charge a booking fee, or agent’s commission.
 If you are unsure about which doctor you should use, either use the University Health Services or check with your OSHC provider for a list of recommended doctors.